liferay-search/liferay-docs/en/user/articles/05-setting-up/01-system-settings/03-server-administration/02-server-admin-external-services.markdown

 [publishing files ](/docs/7-2/user/-/knowledge_base/u/publishing-files)
 for more information).
 [PDFBox](https://pdfbox.apache.org/)
-is included with @product@ and generates automatic previews for certain file types (mostly PDFs).
+is included with @sharepoint@ and generates automatic previews for certain file types (mostly PDFs).
 You can install two additional tools to generate previews for other file types: